-Smash Waffles, the popular Greenville-based waffle delivery service, has announced its first brick-and-mortar location in the Triangle will be across from NC State.
+Smash Waffles, the popular Greenville-based waffle delivery service, has announced that its first brick-and-mortar location in the Triangle will be across from N.C.
+State University.

-Smash Waffles will open at 2304 Hillsborough St., in this fall on the first floor of a new six-story building, a few doors down from Insomnia Cookies and Bruegger’s Bagels.
+Smash Waffles will open at 2304 Hillsborough St. this fall on the first floor of a new six-story building, a few doors down from Insomnia Cookies and Bruegger’s Bagels.

 Smash Waffles, owned by Justin Cox and Hunter Harrison, launched in Greenville in December and quickly earned a following.
 Since March, they have been selling their scratch-made waffles out of Pizza La Stella on Fayetteville Street in downtown Raleigh.